brian-dragun/ELP-Project-LangChain/README.md

 ```

 ### 📁 Step 2: Add Documents
-Place your files in the `documents/` folder.
+Place files in the `documents/` folder.

 ### 🔐 Step 3: Set Configuration
 Create a `.env` file in the root directory.
 See `.env.example` for required keys.